Supporting learner progression: assessment guidance

 - providing opportunities for learners to engage in assessing their own work and that of their peers, and supporting them to develop the relevant skills to do this effectively

-- developing learners’ skills in making effective use of feedback to move their learning forward
+- developing learners’ skills in making effective use of a range of feedback to move their learning forward

-- involving parents/carers in learner development and progression, with the learner’s involvement in this dialogue increasing over time
+- involving parents and carers in learner development and progression, with the learner’s involvement in this dialogue increasing over time

 - engaging in dialogue with leaders and fellow practitioners to ensure they have a clear picture of the progress being made within their school

-The role of the learner is to contribute and participate in the learning process, in a way that is appropriate to their age and stage of development.
-This will help them to develop knowledge, skills and understanding, and apply them in different contexts.
-As they make progress along the continuum and with increasing independence learners should be supported and encouraged to:
+The role of the learner is to participate in and contribute to the learning process in a way that is appropriate to their age and stage of development.
+This will help learners to develop knowledge, skills and understanding, and to apply them in different contexts.
+As they make progress along the continuum with increasing independence, learners should be supported and encouraged to: